For healthcare professionals

 Coroners focus on unnatural, violent and suspicious deaths.
 Natural cause deaths need only be reported if the probable cause is unable to be identified as a result of reviewing the medical history of the deceased and considering the signs and symptoms that immediately preceded the death.

-It is not necessary for the issuing doctor to have treated the deceased provided he or she examines the body and provided the deceased has seen some doctor in the 6 months preceding the death.
+It is not necessary for the issuing doctor to have treated the deceased provided he or she examines the body and the proximate or probable cause of death is consistent with the deceased's clinical history.

 The doctor who was responsible for the deceased's medical care immediately prior to the death must issue a cause of death certificate if he or she can identify a natural disease or condition that more likely than not caused the death.